alchemyplatform/nft-api-example/README.md

 console.log(response.ownedNfts);
 ```

-### Fetch all collections for which an address owns an NFT.
+### (Collections View) Fetch all collections for which an address owns an NFT.

 Fetches NFT's owned by the given address and grouped by collection.
 This endpoint allows you to display the user's NFTs organized by collection rather than as a flat list of images.
 The response will be a list of collections and inside those collections will be a list of NFTs that the user owns for that collection.
+Each collection also has a `name` and `verified` field for optional display.

 Example display